roadrunnersf/file_rename_gui/README.md

 ### Improved window resizing

-This will drastically imporove the UX
+This will improve the UX

 ### Sub folders check box